-- 2. WATCHES Meteorologists have determined that conditions appear right for the development of the hazard.
+2. WATCHES - Meteorologists have determined that conditions appear right for the development of the hazard.
 Probability of occurrence is greater than 60% in the watch area.
 Watches generally cover larger areas than warnings.
 In the case of thunderstorms, less than 30% of the watch area may experience the hazard.
 However, with larger storms such as hurricanes and winter storms, the entire watch area may be affected.
 Severe thunderstorm and tornado watches are usually issued 1 to 2 hours before the event begins.
 With flash floods, it can be 3 to 12 hours.
-For hurricane, river flood, and winter storm watches, lead-times are usually 12 to 36 hours. - 3.
-ADVISORIES An advisory is issued for weather that is expected to be a disruption to the normal routine and an inconvenience, but it is not expected to be life-threatening.
-Advisories are issued for 1 to 3 inches of snow, dense fog, minor street flooding, etc. The time frame is similar to that of a warning. - 4.
-STATEMENTS statements are issued to update current weather situations or highlight significant changes to come.
+For hurricane, river flood, and winter storm watches, lead-times are usually 12 to 36 hours.

+3. ADVISORIES - An advisory is issued for weather that is expected to be a disruption to the normal routine and an inconvenience, but it is not expected to be life-threatening.
+Advisories are issued for less than 2 inches of snow, dense fog, minor street flooding, etc. The time frame is similar to that of a warning.

+4. STATEMENTS - statements are issued to update current weather situations or highlight significant changes to come.
 Statements are also used to explain why watches, advisories, or warnings have been issued.
-Three special types of statements are ... - a) "Outlooks" or "Potential " Statements During the warm season, the NWS Forecast Office issues "Thunderstorm Potential Statements" each morning discussing where and if storms will develop that afternoon and how intense they may be.
-When a winter storm may develop in the next 2 to 4 days, "Winter Storm Potential Statements" are issued.
-Outlooks may also be issued for possible heavy rain and flood events.
-The National Hurricane Center issues "Tropical Outlooks" for the potential for tropical storm and hurricane development.
-The National Severe Storms Forecast Center issues special statements when there is the potential for a severe thunderstorm or tornado outbreak. - b) Short-Term Forecasts These statements discuss the short-range forecasts for the next 1 to 6 hours.
-During active weather, these statements may be issued hourly. - c) Public Information Statements - These statements provide information of special interest such as a summary of recent records set, snowfall, weather safety information, special activities (weather related) that may be occurring, etc. - 5.
-FORECASTS general weather information provided daily. - a) 1 to 2 day forecasts for specific counties and cities are issued four times per day at approximately 4 AM, 11 AM, 4 PM, and 10 PM.
-Special weather events are highlighted with headlines at the top of the forecasts such as ...
+Three special types of statements are:

+a) Hazardous Weather Outlook - The NWS issues "Hazardous Weather Outlooks" each morn ing discussing upcoming weather events.
+The Tropical Prediction Center issues "Tropical Weather Outlooks" discussing the potential development of tropical cyclones during the hurricane sea on (June 1 - November 30).
+The Storm Prediction Center issues special statements when there s the potential for a severe thunderstorm or tornado outbreak.

+b) Short-Term Forecasts - These statements discuss the short-range forecasts for the next 1 to 6 hours.
+During active weather, these statements may be issued hourly.

+c) Public Information Statements - These statements provide information of special interest such as a summary of recent records set, snowfall, weather safety information, special activities (weather related) that may be occurring, etc.

+5. FORECASTS - general weather information provided daily.

+a) 7 day forecasts for specific counties and cities are issued twice a day at approximately 4 AM and 4 PM.
+Forecast updates can be issued at any time.
+Special weather events are highlighted with headlines at the top of the forecasts.

-- b) "Short-Term Forecasts" are issued to highlight forecast conditions over the next 1 to 6 hours.
-These forecasts are also for specific counties and cities and are updated on a weather driven basis. - c) 3 to 5 day extended forecasts are primarily updated twice a day (4 AM and 4 PM) as part of the zone forecast product. - d) State Forecast are issued twice a day (5 AM and 5 PM) and provide a generalized forecast for days 1 through 5 for the entire area designated.
+b) "Short-Term Forecasts" are issued to highlight forecast conditions over the next 1 to 6 hours.
+These forecasts are also for specific counties and cities and are updated on a weather driven basis.

+c) State Forecasts are issued twice a day (5 AM and 5 PM) and provide a generalized forecast for days 1 through 5 for the entire area designated.